 - Commercial aviation refers to scheduled flights that involve the transportation of passengers or cargo.
-The most common commercial planes are the Boeing 747, 777, and 737.
+When you purchase a plane ticket from a commercial airline or you purchase a product online and select “UPS Next Day Air Shipping,” the flight operation is considered commercial.
+Common commercial planes include the Boeing 747, 777, and 737.

 - General aviation refers to all non-scheduled flights.
 This category includes private aircraft, such as light-sport aircraft, turboprops, and rotorcraft.

 In Minnesota, there have only been 53 total aviation accidents (131 fatalities ) since 1921.

 The worst aviation accident in Minnesota history occurred on December 1, 1993 (18 fatalities), when Northwest Airlink Flight 5719 crashed into a group of aspen trees during its final approach to Range Regional Airport in Hibbing, Minnesota.
 The cause of the crash was pilot error (loss of altitude awareness).

 What are the most common causes of plane crashes?